chrissimpkins/siz/README.md

     git checkout -b add-new-feature
     ```

-4. **Make Your Changes**: Make your changes to the code or documentation.
+4. **Make Your Changes**: Make changes to the code or documentation.

 5. **Commit Your Changes**: Commit your changes to your branch.
 Include a commit message that briefly describes your changes.